 All images appearing in the Harvey Richards Media Archive web site are the exclusive property of Paul Richards and are protected under the United States and International Copyright laws.
 The images may not be reproduced, copied, transmitted, or manipulated without the express written permission of Paul Richards.
 Use of any image as the basis for another photographic concept or illustration (digital, artist rendering or alike) is a violation of United States and International Copyright laws.

-Filling the San Francisco Bay 1969 In 1970, the Save the Bay movement arose to stop the filling of the bay at a time when filling the bay was legal.
-To contribute to this movement, Harvey Richards made the film Warning … Continue reading →
+Filling the San Francisco Bay 1969 For San Francisco Bay documentary video, click here.
+In 1970, the Save the Bay movement arose to stop the filling of the bay at a time when filling the bay was legal.
+To contribute … Continue reading →

-Paying the Price for Clear Cut Logging After years of mechanized, systematic clear cutting of the forests of northern California by large logging corporations, the California flood of 1965 washed logging debris into the rivers and through coastal towns with … Continue reading →
+California Flood of 1964: Paying the Price for Clear Cut Logging After years of mechanized, systematic clear cutting of the forests of northern California by large logging corporations, the California flood of 1964 washed logging debris into the rivers and … Continue reading →

-Harvey Richards Sochi Photos in a Short Video with Music Sochi 1961, Resort for the People from Paul Richards on Vimeo.
-In 1961, I traveled with my father, Harvey Richards, and step mother, Alice, to the Soviet Union to help … Continue reading →
+Sochi Resort for the People Short Video with Music Sochi Resort for the People from Paul Richards on Vimeo.
+In 1961, I traveled with my father, Harvey Richards, and step mother, Alice, to the Soviet Union to help them make … Continue reading →

-Abandoned and Deadly: The Open Pit Lives on Harvey Richards went to Butte, Montana to photograph the miner’s strike of 1959.
-He returned in 1966 and 1973 photographing the huge gaping hole known as the Berkeley Pit (operated from 1955 … Continue reading →
+Abandoned and Deadly: Deep Pit Mining Harvey Richards photographed Butte, Montana’s deep pit mining during his three visits to Butte, Montana, first to photograph the miner’s strike of 1959, then again in 1966 and 1973.
+The huge gaping hole known … Continue reading →

-Butte Miner’s Union No. 1 Strikes Anaconda Copper Company, 1959 Harvey Richards went to Butte Montana in the winter of 1959 to make a film in support of the miners on strike against Anaconda Copper Company.
-He produced a … Continue reading →
+Against the Anaconda Copper Company Harvey Richards filmed the Butte Montana 1959 Miners Strike in support of the miners on strike against Anaconda Copper Company.
+He produced a film called Perch of the Devil to publicize the strike and the … Continue reading →

 Global Warming: A Product of Market Forces Harvey Richards made several forays into the northwest forests with his cameras in the late 1970’s and early 1980’s, focusing on, among other things, the immense piles of wood chips looming up … Continue reading →

-Sochi: A Resort for the People Visiting Sochi (the site of 2014 Winter Olympics) on the Black Sea in Russia in the summer of 1961, at age 17, I encountered a vacation resort town like no other I had ever … Continue reading →
+Vacation Resort for the People, Sochi Photo Gallery Visiting a vacation resort for the people, Sochi (the site of 2014 Winter Olympics) on the Black Sea in Russia in the summer of 1961 at age 17, I encountered a town … Continue reading →